mv

 $ echo "New content" > source.txt

-# Attempt move with prompt
+# Attempt to move 'source.txt' to 'destination.txt' with a prompt before overwriting

 $ mv -i source.txt destination.txt